Our "No Return Necessary"

 Reishi Mushroom (3 grams per serving)

-Reishi mushroom (also known as lingzhi mushroom) is a mushroom that has been used in traditional Chinese medicine for at least 2,000 years to treat a variety of conditions, including insulin resistance, immune deficiencies, fatigue, and cancer.[9]
+Reishi mushroom (also known as lingzhi mushroom) is a mushroom that has been used in traditional Chinese medicine for at least 2,000 years to treat a variety of conditions, including insulin resistance, immune deficiencies, and fatigue.[9]

 It contains a number of molecules that have a variety of positive effects in the body, and that’s why research shows that supplementation with reishi mushroom . . .